 After deciding to visit Clearwater and Bradenton for games while in Tampa for a conference, I opted to make the short trek from my downtown hotel to watch a Tampa Yankees game at George M. Steinbrenner Field.
-I made the short 15-minute drive from my hotel, and arrived armed with the code of “Peter O’Brien” to take advantage of the ticket deal on Bill Currie Ford Social Media Friday.
+I made the 15-minute drive from my hotel, and arrived armed with the code of “Peter O’Brien” to take advantage of the ticket deal on Bill Currie Ford Social Media Friday.

-After taking advantage of the free parking (a rarity at minor league games), I was quickly inundated with imagery related to the big league club that calls this facility home during Spring Training.
+After taking advantage of the free parking (a rarity at Minor League games), I was quickly inundated with imagery related to the big league club that calls this facility home during Spring Training.
 A life-size statue of former New York Yankees owner George Steinbrenner, namesake of the stadium, greets fans as they walk up the stairs to the entrance.

 In addition to the Steinbrenner statue, there is a sculpture dedicated to the Sept.
 11 attacks on the World Trade Center in New York.

 Using the social media promotional code, I got my reserved seating ticket for $4 instead of the usual $6.
 I could have gotten a general admission ticket for $2, but I preferred to have a reserved seat behind home plate.
 Either way, it was a steal.
 Ultimately, I got a refund after the ticket office staffer happened to print me a ticket for Sunday’s game, and I had to return to the box office and swap out my ticket.
 He apologized and comped my ticket without me asking for any kind of compensation.

 So with the proper ticket in hand, I headed back upstairs to enter the stadium.
 Steinbrenner Field is unique for a Minor League ballpark because you walk up a large set of stairs before entering the stadium, which then requires you to descend many steps to reach your seats.